 Your veterinarian can treat most skin conditions.
 If you suspect your Goldie is suffering from one, call your veterinarian today to have them immediately checked out and their discomfort addressed.

 Cancer is a scary diagnosis, and, unfortunately, Golden Retrievers are nearly twice as likely to get cancer than the average cancer rate of all other dog breeds combined.
 About 60% of Golden Retrievers will die from cancer, with the most common types being hemangiosarcoma and lymphoma.

 Male Golden Retrievers are at a slightly higher risk of getting cancer.
 Still, both female and male Golden Retrievers should be regularly monitored for signs of cancer by a veterinary professional.
-(5) For more information on one of the most common Golden Retriever health problems, skin cancer, see our blog post here.
+(5) For more information on one of the most common Golden Retriever health problems, see our blog post on skin cancer in dogs.

 SPOT is here to provide a safety net for you and your Golden Retriever.
 See what’s covered, including cancer treatments, here.
 Act now and have a backup plan in place for your precious pup!

 Cataracts occur when the lens of a dog’s eye becomes partially or fully opaque, which impairs their vision.
 Cataracts typically give the eye a cloudy, white appearance and can cause full blindness in the affected eye.
 Dogs with diabetes are at an increased risk of developing one or more cataracts.